jaiarobotics/jaiabot/src/doc/markdown/page100_open_layers.md

 });
 ```

-8. To adjust the positoning of this feature on the map change the values of the icons anchor property.
-This will keep the icon correctly positioned independent of the map's zoom.
+8. **To adjust the positoning of this feature on the map change the values of the icon's anchor property.
+This will keep the icon correctly positioned independent of the map's zoom**
 ```
 const icon = new Icon({
     src: src,